June 2023-June 2024

 - Participation in senior level meetings as appropriate, in which health care policy and the impact to University of Iowa Health Care are discussed for the UIP.

-- Participation in the completion of special projects/programs central to UIP and Carver College of Medicine (CCOM), such as education, budget development, development of staff/faculty, analysis of data, etc.
+- Participation in the completion of special projects/programs central to UIP and Carver College of Medicine (CCOM), such as ambulatory operations, inpatient optimization, new clinic go-lives, provider productivity and compensation, clinical best practices implementation, strategic growth initiatives.

 - Assumption of a partial role as the service representative for the UIP.